wp-plugins/pure-chat/readme.txt

 == Screenshots ==

-1. Startup
+1. Chat widget

-2. Chat widget selection
+2. Operator dashboard

-3. Visitors' view of chat widget
+3. Chat with customers on the go with our native iOS (iPhone/iPad) and Android apps.

 == Changelog ==